The Overview

 What is so special about it

 Unlike a Word document where you can edit text freely, once data is added to this database, it's locked in using cryptography.
+You can't go back and tamper with it, it is engraved in the strongest possible meaning of the word.

 It's an ever-growing history of verified transactions.
-The last point clarifies what "verified" stands for in this context.
+The second point clarifies what "verified" stands for in this context.

 Before anything gets added, it must be validated by the network.
 This means the system checks it's valid and not fraudulent.
 Kind of like being audited, but built into the live, operating system itself.
 This happens as a natural part of adding new transactions to the blockchain.